The Obesity Society’s (TOS) grants program demonstrates our commitment to promote, reward, and encourage research in the field of obesity.

 The following applies to the Principal Investigator:

-• Post-doctoral fellows and junior faculty who have not yet received an NIH K-award, equivalent career-development award, or R-level research project grant
+- Post-doctoral fellows, junior faculty, and up to Assistant Professors who have not yet received an NIH K-award, equivalent career-development award, or R-level research project grant

 PhD/DSc, DVM or MD/DO degree must be obtained by date of application submission.
 Applicants may not be a post-doctoral fellow for more than five years.